Michigan State University

 Michigan State University (Michigan State or MSU) is a public land-grant research university in East Lansing, Michigan, United States.
 It was founded in 1855 as the Agricultural College of the State of Michigan, the first of its kind in the country.
 After the introduction of the Morrill Act in 1862, the state designated the college a land-grant institution in 1863, making it the first of the land-grant colleges in the United States.
 The college became coeducational in 1870.
-Today, Michigan State has facilities all across the state and over 634,000 alumni.
+Michigan State has facilities across the state, and over 550,500 alumni.

-The university's six professional schools include the College of Law (founded in Detroit, in 1891, as the Detroit College of Law and moved to East Lansing in 1995), Eli Broad College of Business; the College of Nursing, the College of Osteopathic Medicine (the world's first state-funded osteopathic college), the College of Human Medicine, and the College of Veterinary Medicine.
+The university's six professional schools include the College of Law (founded in Detroit, in 1891, as the Detroit College of Law and moved to East Lansing in 1997), Eli Broad College of Business; the College of Nursing, the College of Osteopathic Medicine (the world's first state-funded osteopathic college), the College of Human Medicine, and the College of Veterinary Medicine.
 The university pioneered the studies of music therapy, packaging, hospitality business, supply chain management, and communication sciences.

 Michigan State is a member of the Association of American Universities, classified among "R1: Doctoral Universities – Very high research activity", and a Public Ivy institution.
-The university's campus houses the Facility for Rare Isotope Beams, the W. J. Beal Botanical Garden, the Abrams Planetarium, the Wharton Center for Performing Arts, the Eli and Edythe Broad Art Museum, and the country's largest residence hall system.
+MSU ranks among the world's top 100 institutions, according to Time magazine.
+The university's campus houses the Facility for Rare Isotope Beams, the W. J. Beal Botanical Garden, the Abrams Planetarium, the Wharton Center for Performing Arts, the Eli and Edythe Broad Art Museum, and one of the country's largest residence hall system.

-University faculty, alumni, and affiliates include 1 Nobel laureate, 20 Rhodes Scholars, 20 Marshall Scholars, and 8 Pulitzer Prize winners.
+University faculty, alumni, and affiliates include 3 Nobel laureates, 20 Rhodes Scholars, 20 Marshall Scholars, and 8 Pulitzer Prize winners.
 The Michigan State Spartans compete in the NCAA Division I Big Ten Conference.
-Spartan teams have won national championships in many sports, including football, men's basketball, ice hockey, and women's cross-country.
+Spartan teams have won national championships in many sports, including football, men's basketball, ice hockey, and women's cross country.

 History

 John Clough Holmes, co-founder of the Michigan State Agricultural Society and the founder of the Agricultural College of the State of Michigan, now Michigan State University.
-His legacy is often contrasted with that of John Harvard.
+His legacy is often contrasted with that of John Harvard, whose 17th-century gift established Harvard University, the nation's oldest college, which was named in his honor.

 To no one man is the College so much indebted as John Clough Holmes.